Political map of the United States and territories. 1888

 - Political map of the United States and territories.
 1888

 Since the late 19th century, map makers have experimented with various graphic techniques for displaying Presidential election results.
 One of the earliest and most complex attempts was published in anticipation of the 1888 election between Republican Benjamin Harrison and Democrat Grover Cleveland.
 Each state was overlaid by five rectangular bars.
-The first four bars were colored either red for a Republican majority or black for a Democratic majority, signifying the results of the four previous elections.
+The first four bars were colored either black for a Republican majority or red for a Democratic majority, signifying the results of the four previous elections.
 The fifth bar was left blank for recording the 1888 results.
 A series of colored dots also signified the party affiliation of governors, senators, and representatives.

 - Campbell-Copeland, T. (Thomas)

 - Harper & Brothers

 - Name on Item:

 Norman B. Leventhal Map Center Collection

 Exhibited: "America Votes: Mapping the Political Landscape" organized by the Norman B. Leventhal Map Center at the Boston Public Library, 2012.